anvaka/nanlayout/README.md

 # nanlayout

 Experimental layout with node.js bindings.
-This is not stable by any means.
+It supports graph layouts in 1D, 2D, 3D, and 4D spaces.
+It also can be compiled with OpenMP support, which boosts performance even further, by leveraging multi-threading techniques.

 # WARNING